SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Introduction

 \section{Introduction}

 Object detection (OD) is crucial for autonomous vehicle systems, serving as vehicles' eyes to aid the control system in making informed decisions, such as acceleration, lane changes, etc \cite{eskandarian2019research, 10.1115/IMECE2021-69975, Mehr2022XCARAE}.
-Numerous researches \cite{peize2020sparse,cai2019cascade,liu2016ssd,lin2017focal,wang2019region,wu2020rethinking,zhang2020bridging,wang2020side,zhang2022quality,chen2021disentangle} have been done to enhance the OD accuracy.
-However, it is crucial to note that current autonomous vehicle OD applications are predominantly reliant on \textit{Close-set Object Detection}, which means they are limited to detecting only the objects learned during the training process \cite{merrill2020modified}.
+The current autonomous vehicle systems employ various crucial object detection (OD) methods, among which the notable families are R-CNN \cite{girshick2014rich, girshick2015fast, ren2015faster, he2017mask, cai2018cascade, pang2019libra} and YOLO \cite{redmon2016you, redmon2017yolo9000, redmon2018yolov3, bochkovskiy2020yolov4}.
+However, it is crucial to note that current autonomous vehicle OD applications are predominantly reliant on Close-Set Object Detection, which means they are limited to detecting only the objects learned during the training process \cite{merrill2020modified}.
 Such limitation becomes a significant issue in the development of autonomous vehicles due to the unpredictable nature of the real-world driving environment.
 An example is when an unlabeled construction vehicle appears in front of the ego vehicle.
 Since such an object never appears in the training set, the ego vehicle's perception system fails to detect it, which leads to a failure in the control system to issue an order to avoid a collision, posing a serious safety hazard.
 Thus, enabling OD applications to detect unlearned objects would significantly improve autonomous vehicles safety.